Myo-Hset/Network-Packet-Indexer/README.md

 ## Objective

-I created this project to analyze network packets using Wireshark and Arkime, enhancing our ability to detect and analyze PCAP captures in a home lab.
+I created this project to analyze network packets using Arkime, improving our ability to detect and analyze PCAP captures in a home lab.

 ### Skills Learned